What’s on in Devon in July 2026

 See what else is happening during the maritime festival on the the Clovelly website.

-Find out more and book tickets on The Flavel website.
+Find out more and buy tickets for 2026 on the festival website.

-Find out more on the Made-Well events website.
+Find out more and book your family’s places on the Sharpham website.

 Get your tickets for one, two or all three of the open air concerts coming up at Shaldon Retreat this July.